Progressive Classifier and Feature Extractor Adaptation for Unsupervised Domain Adaptation on Point Clouds: Related Work

-Augmentation is a widely used technique that can efficiently increase the generalization of the model~\cite{ratner2017learning}.
-Compared with previous data augmentation methods that are complex and have limited generalization ability~\cite{li2021simple}, ISDA~\cite{wang2021regularizing} is a representative 2D work that proposed to construct semantically meaningful feature augmentations with different directions to expand the decision region of the classifier so as to improve the generalization of the model.
+Classifier adaptation is another typical adaptation method, which targets at increasing the adaptation ability of the classifier using feature augmentations.
+ISDA~\cite{wang2021regularizing} is a representative 2D work that proposed to construct semantically meaningful feature augmentations with different directions to expand the decision region of the classifier so as to improve the generalization of the model.
 However, ISDA cannot handle large domain gaps as it can only construct feature augmentations based on the estimation of the distribution of the given training data~\cite{li2021transferable}.
 TSA~\cite{li2021transferable} is another representative 2D work that tackles the problem by using the estimated distribution of the target domain as the direction of the feature augmentations to construct target-styled feature augmentations and then perform classifier adaptation.
 However, TSA directly takes all of the target data for distribution estimation, while in the 3D domain, the distance between different samples and the source domain varies significantly.
 Directly estimating the target distribution with all of the target predictions will inevitably lead to estimation bias, which will adversely affect the overall adaptation performance.